The Pros and Cons of ADT Home Security

 How Much Does ADT Home Security Cost?

 A basic plan costs less than $30 a month, providing three door/window sensors, an infrared motion detector and 24-hour alarm monitoring.
 It doesn’t include cameras or home automation.
-ADT’s most comprehensive plans top out at just under $60 per month, which includes cameras, video surveillance and smart home automation capabilities accessible through an app and a touchscreen panel/control center.
+ADT’s most comprehensive plans top out at just under $60 per month, which includes security cameras, video surveillance and smart home automation capabilities accessible through an app and a touchscreen panel/control center.

 Note that installation will run you another $100 to $200, depending on the equipment, installer, region and monthly plan.
 And you may want to add a warranty/quality service plan ($7/month) to save your bank account from unexpected service calls or equipment malfunction.